 Step 10: Continuously Evaluate and Adjust

-Striking a balance between work and travel isn't a one-time fix; it's more like a continuous balancing act.
-To really make it work, you've got to keep checking in with yourself to see if things are still on track.
-You want to make sure you're getting stuff done at work, but you also don't want your trip to become all about work and no about fun.
+Striking a balance between work and travel isn't a one-time fix.
+It's more like a continuous balancing act.
+To really make it work, you've got to keep checking in with yourself.
+See if things are still on track.
+You want to make sure you're getting stuff done at work.
+But you also don't want your trip to become all about work and no fun.

 Think About How Things Are Going

-Take some time, maybe at the end of each week, to think about what went well and what didn't.
+Take some time.
+Maybe at the end of each week.
+Think about what went well and what didn't.
 Did you get as much work done as you thought you would?
-Were you able to see and do the things you wanted to?
+Were you able to see and do the things you wanted?
 If something isn't working, don't be afraid to switch things up.
-Maybe you need to change your work hours, find places with better Wi-Fi, or be more realistic about how much you can actually do each day.
+Maybe you need to change your work hours.
+Find places with better Wi-Fi.
+Or be more realistic about how much you can actually do each day.

 Get Some Outside Opinions

-It can also really help to get some feedback from the folks you work with.
-Ask your teammates or clients if they've noticed any changes in how you communicate or how productive you are when you're traveling.
+It can really help to get some feedback from the folks you work with.
+Ask your teammates or clients if they've noticed any changes.
+Changes in how you communicate.
+Or how productive you are when you're traveling.
 They might have some good ideas on things you can do to improve.
 Sometimes, it's hard to see these things yourself.

 Be Ready to Go With the Flow